nina-security/home-network/nas-auto-mount-encrypted-shares.md

 1. This triggers `mount-shares-on-boot-init.sh` run by `monkey` which connects via SSH to the Raspberry Pi as user `nas` and...
 1. ...runs `mount-shares-on-boot.sh` on the Raspberry Pi which connects to the NAS and mounts the encrypted shares.

+Note that you have to adapt the scripts to your needs, i.e. user/path names, IP addresses, share names, and passwords.

 ## Preparation on Raspberry Pi

 1. Create a user `nas`: `sudo useradd -m nas`